-Kubernetes is probably the most widely used container orchestrating tool.
-This amazing tool was developed by Google, and it was made open-source for the community to use.
-Due to the enormous number of features it offers, Kubernetes is used in the majority of IT infrastructures today.
-Since it is open-source and so popular around the world, Kubernetes has an extremely active community, which helps in providing a lot more innovation on this wonderful tool.
+Kubernetes is possibly the most widely used container orchestrating tool.
+This amazing tool was developed by Google, and it was made open source for the community to use.
+Because of the numerous number of features offed by it, Kubernetes is used in the majority of IT infrastructures today.
+Since it is open source and so popular around the world, Kubernetes has an extremely active community, which helps in providing a lot more innovation on this wonderful tool.

-In this Kubernetes Tutorial blog, we will be discussing the following points step-by-step:
+In this blog, we will be discussing the following points step by step:

-If you go back a little in time to see how people were running their IT infrastructures, you will see that it all started with physical systems and their servers.
+If you go back in time a little to see how people were running their IT infrastructures, you will see that it all started with physical systems and their servers.
 This era of deployments was called a traditional environment.
-The problem with this kind of deployment was that it was very costly, and the hardware utilization was very less optimized.
-Also, the entire setup was highly vulnerable to attacks.
+The problem with this kind of deployment was that it was very costly and the hardware utilization was very less optimized.
+The entire setup was also highly vulnerable to attacks.

-To make the process much more efficient, people came up with virtual systems.
-In this kind of deployment, they can have multiple virtual OS on top of your base.
-This deployment era is called the virtual deployment era, where the deployment is much more optimized as on a single set of hardware, users can run multiple things.
-Soon people realized that the applications that were running did not require the full capabilities of the entire OS (which is very heavy); rather, they needed only a small set of capabilities.
+Virtual systems were developed to make the process much more efficient.
+In this kind of deployment, there can be multiple virtual OSs on top of your base.
+This deployment era is called the virtual deployment era, where the deployment is much more optimized as users can run multiple things on a single set of hardware.
+Soon, people realized that the applications did not require the full capabilities of the entire OS, they rather only needed a small set of capabilities.
 These small variations came to be known as containers.

-Also, people realized that containers are a lot more useful than they think.
-Not only are they lightweight, but also they are much more secure as the entire application can be broken down into microservices, which improves the distribution of workload for developers and secures the application.
-It is like a whole new ball game to penetrate with different containers.
+People also realized that containers are a lot more useful than what was originally thought of them.
+Not only are they lightweight, but they are also much more secure as the entire application can be broken down into microservices, which improves the distribution of workload for developers and secures the application.
 Another outstanding merit of containers is the fact that they remove the environmental discrepancy between the developer team and the operations team.

 Now, where does Kubernetes fit in?

 Imagine the IT infrastructure of a company.
-Let’s take the example of Amazon.
-Think about the number of things and services it must be running!
-Now think about the number of containers that would be required to run everything properly!
-It is a difficult task, isn’t it?
+Let us take the example of Amazon.
+Think about the number of things and services that it must be running.
+Now, think about the number of containers that would be required to run everything properly.
+It is a difficult task, is it not?
 This is where Kubernetes comes in to help.
-Now, let’s learn Kubernetes step-by-step in our comprehensive guide.
+Now, let us learn Kubernetes step by step, in our comprehensive guide.

-Kubernetes is a container orchestration tool, in a nutshell.
-It has a set of functionalities that allows you to manage and maintain the ‘n’ number of containers that are present in your infrastructure.
+In a nutshell, Kubernetes is a container orchestration tool.
+It has a set of functionalities that allow you to manage and maintain n number of containers that are present in your infrastructure.

-Kubernetes helps with workload management and the scheduling of work for containers.
-Created by Google, it was made open-source so that the public can use it and, in turn, improve it further.
-Kubernetes community is extremely outstanding, and its compatibility with all the cloud providers in the market makes it an efficient solution to container management.
+Kubernetes helps with workload management and scheduling of work for containers.
+Created by Google, it was made open source so that the public can use it and, in turn, improve it further; Kubernetes community is outstanding.
+Kubernetes’s compatibility with cloud providers in the market makes it an efficient solution for container management.

 Go through our blog on What is Azure Kubernetes Service to learn more.

-Kubernetes is built with many features, which makes it such a joy to work with.
+Kubernetes comes with many features that make it such a joy to work with.
 Some of the most notable features are given below.

 - Automated scheduling: One of the greatest features of Kubernetes is the fact that it comes loaded with automated scheduling, which is exactly what it sounds like.
-In Kubernetes, you have a cluster that can have ‘n’ number of nodes.
+In Kubernetes, you have a cluster that can have n number of nodes.
 Now, when a container is launched, it has to be attached to a node.
-Kubernetes manages that node the pod should be attached to based on constraints like resources required.
+Kubernetes manages the node that the pod should be attached to based on constraints such as resources required.

-- Self-healing Capabilities: Kubernetes has another feature, which is a dream for all developers, and it is called self-healing.
-This ability basically helps reschedule and replace containers when the nodes die.
+- Self-healing capabilities: Self-healing is a feature of Kubernetes that is a dream for all developers.
+It basically helps to reschedule and replace containers when the nodes die.
 Moreover, it also eliminates the containers that do not respond readily to user-defined checks.
 When it kills those containers, it also makes sure that the clients are not able to see the faulty containers.
 If you are using deployments, it also respawns those containers to meet the desired number of replicas stated by the creator.

 - Automated rollbacks and rollouts: This feature is most handy when it comes to updating the application that you have running.
-Imagine that you have created an app.
-This app has multiple pods and containers running different things.
+Imagine that you have created an app that has multiple pods and containers running different things.
 Now, just like every other app, you decide to update it.
-What Kubernetes does to help you here is without giving your app any downtime, it brings down every old instance of your application and puts in a new one.
+What Kubernetes does to help you here is that it, without giving your app any downtime, brings down every old instance of your application and puts in a new one.
 Now, what if the recent update you created has some flaw?
 As soon as you realize it, you can roll the update, and you need not worry about it as Kubernetes has you covered there as well.
-It allows you to move to the older version of the application you deployed without giving you any downtime.
+It allows you to move to the older version of the application without any downtime.

-- Load balancing and horizontal scaling: This is another dream feature for developers.
-Let’s say you work for an e-commerce company.
-As you would probably imagine, there are some days when the traffic on your website will be greater than the rest of the days (i.e., the festival season, sale days, etc.).
-In those days, when the traffic is more, you would need more instances running so that your application can take the load put up by the traffic.
-Kubernetes allows you to scale up or down, using simple commands, for such scenarios, and moreover, it can distribute the load on the running instances so that any of your pods do not face heavy traffic as compared to other replicas.
+- Horizontal scaling and load balancing: This is another dream feature for developers.
+Let us say that you work for an e-commerce company.
+There will be some days, such as holidays, sales, etc., when the traffic on your website will be greater than other days.
+In days with increased traffic, you would need more instances running so that your application can bear the load generated by the traffic.
+Kubernetes allows you to scale up or down, by using simple commands, in such scenarios; moreover, it can distribute the load on the running instances so that your pods do not face heavy traffic as compared to other replicas.

 Preparing for job interviews?
 Head to our most asked Kubernetes Interview Questions and Answers.

-As shown in the diagram, a master node comprises different components such as Controller-manager, ETCD, Scheduler, and API Server.
+As shown in the diagram, the master node comprises different components such as Controller-manager, ETCD, Scheduler, and API Server.

 - API Server: It is the first point of contact for the entirety of the REST commands, which are used to manage and manipulate the cluster.

-- Controller-manager: It is a daemon that is responsible for regulating the cluster in Kubernetes, and it also manages various other control loops that are non-terminating.
+- Controller-manager: It is a daemon that is responsible for regulating the cluster in Kubernetes.
+Controller-manager also manages various other control loops that are non-terminating.

 - Scheduler: The scheduler, as its name suggests, is responsible for scheduling tasks to the worker nodes.
-It also keeps the resource utilization data for each of the slave nodes.
+It also keeps the resource utilization data for each of the worker or slave nodes.

-- ETCD: It is majorly employed for shared configuration, as well as for service discovery.
+- ETCD: It is majorly employed for shared configuration and service discovery.
 It is basically a distributed key-value store.

-Master this top container orchestration tool by enrolling for Intellipaat’s Kubernetes certification program.
+Master this top container orchestration tool by enrolling in Intellipaat’s Kubernetes certification program.

-Worker or slave nodes consist of all the needed services that are required to manage networking among containers.
+Worker or slave node consist of all the services that are required to manage networking among containers.
 The services communicate with the master node and allocate resources to scheduled containers.
-As shown in the architecture diagram above, worker nodes have the following components:
+As shown in the architecture diagram above, the worker node has the following components:

 - Docker container

 Docker container: Docker must be initialized and run on each worker node in a cluster.
-Docker containers run on each and every worker node, and they also run the pods that are configured.
+Docker containers run on each and every worker node.
+Docker container also runs the configured pods.

-Kubelet: The job of kubelet is to get the configuration of pods from the API server.
-It is also used to ensure that the mentioned containers are ready and running.
+Kubelet: The job of Kubelet is to get the configuration of pods from the API server.
+Kubelet is also used to ensure that the mentioned containers are ready and running.

 Kube-proxy: Kube-proxy behaves like a network proxy and as a load balancer for a service on any single worker node.

-Pods: A pod can be thought of as one or more containers, which can logically run on nodes together.
+Pods: A pod can be thought of as one or more containers that can logically run on nodes together.

 Check out this blog on Docker to get an in-depth view of Docker containerization.

 A pod is the smallest and the most elementary execution unit of Kubernetes.
 Pods are also the simplest unit in the Kubernetes object model, which you can create and deploy.
-It represents the processes that are running on the cluster.
+Pods represent the processes that are running on the cluster.

-Every pod has different phases that define where the pod lies in its life cycle.
-This phase of a pod is not actually a comprehensive rollup of the pod’s state or containers.
-The phase is just meant to depict the condition of the pod in the current time-stamp.
+Every pod has different phases that define where it lies in its life cycle.
+This phase of a pod is not actually a comprehensive roll up of the pod’s state or containers.
+The phase is just meant to depict the condition of the pod in the current timestamp.

-To run these replicas, deployments use pod templates.
-These pod templates have specifications on how the pod should look and behave like, e.g., which volumes the pod mounts, labels, taints, etc.
+To run replicas, deployments use pod templates.
+These pod templates have specifications on how the pod should look and behave such as which volumes the pod mounts, labels, taints, etc.

 When you change a deployment’s pod template, new pods are created automatically one by one.